mcabbott/AxisKeys.jl/README.md

 KeyedArray(rand(Int8, 2,10), ([:a, :b], 10:10:100)) # AbstractArray, Tuple{AbstractVector, ...}
 ```

-A nested pair with names can be constructed with keywords for names,
+A nested pair of wrappers can be constructed with keywords for names,
-and (apart from a few bugs) everything should work the same way in either order:
+and everything should work the same way in either order:

 ```julia
 KeyedArray(rand(Int8, 2,10), row=[:a, :b], col=10:10:100)     # KeyedArray(NamedDimsArray(...))